Ayushjssj/AI-Document-Analyzer/README.md

 ## ⭐ Support

-If you like this project, give it a ⭐ on GitHub — it really helps and motivates further development!
+⭐ If you like this project

+Give it a ⭐ on GitHub — it helps a lot!